kelvinlim/fastcda/README.md

 ### 1. Preliminaries

-You will need a JDK21 or higher version which can be downloaded from here: https://www.oracle.com/java/technologies/downloads/#java21
+To use Tetrad, you will need a Java JDK 17 or higher version.
+We recommend JDK 21, which is the latest Long-Term Support (LTS) release of the Java SE Platform.
+It can be downloaded from here: https://www.oracle.com/java/technologies/downloads/#java21

 You will also need the graphviz package which can be downloaded from here: https://graphviz.org/download/